-The Yellow Water Billabong provides the perfect habitat for two species of crocodiles (Saltwater and Freshwater), a phenomenal variety of bird species and a number of smaller reptiles.
+The Yellow Water Billabong provides the perfect habitat for two species of most famous Kakadu animals: Saltwater crocodiles and Freshwater crocodiles, a phenomenal variety of bird species and a number of smaller reptiles.

 Just about any body of water in the park may very well be hiding one of the world’s most formidable predators underneath its deceptively calm surface.

 Two species of crocodile occur in Kakadu: the Freshwater crocodile (Crocodylus johnstonii) and the Estuarine or Saltwater crocodile (Crocodylus porosus), affectionately known as the Salty.

 Salties are by far the more impressive of the two.
 They are the most well-known of Kakadu animals and the world’s largest reptiles.
 They may grow to over 6 meters long, weigh over 1,000kg.

 The largest Saltwater crocodile ever recorded was shot in Queensland in 1957.
 That animal was reported to be 8.6 meters long.
 It pays to remember that when you are looking at a submerged crocodile with only the top of its head and snout visible above the surface, that visible part represents 1/8th of the animal’s total size.

 The Saltwater crocodiles are Australia’s largest estuarine predator.
 In 2010, a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
 And in 2011, a large male saltwater crocodile killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.

 However, life is not always peachy even for such a formidable predator.
 Only about 1% of all hatchlings reach adulthood.
 The rest fall prey to fish, birds, monitor lizards and other crocodiles.
 Though, those that do mature can live for up to 70 years.

 The Freshwater crocodiles are endemic to Australia.
 They are much smaller than Salties and are not known to attack people.

-As the name suggests, they live mainly in freshwater wetlands, billabongs, rivers and creeks, though they are tolerant of salt water.
-They are a poor competitor for Salties, and therefore not as easy to find in Kakadu.
+As the name suggests, they live mainly in freshwater wetlands, billabongs, rivers and creeks, though they are tolerant of saltwater.
+They are a poor competitor for Salties, which means they are not the easiest of Kakadu animals to spot.
+We’ve only found one Freshie in our few days in Kakadu.